South Sudan: Returned refugees face a bleak future – DW – 07/10/2023

 Food insecurity will force more than three out of five South Sudanese to skip meals or sell possessions to buy food.
 Some 43,000 people face starvation, the IRC warned.

 Each day, hundreds of returnees arrive in the north of the country.
 They come by plane, car, or boat, crossing the flood waters that have recently devastated South Sudan.
-Once registered in Bentiu, the returnees are taken by trucks to the nearby Rotriak settlement for IDPs.
+Once registered in Bentiu, the returnees are taken by trucks to the nearby Rotriak settlement for displaced people.

 More than 26,000 South Sudanese returnees have made it to Rotriak so far.
 But their struggle doesn't end there.

-The relief and rehabilitation director in Rubkona County, William Bakuony, called for more assistance by international partners, because the government didn't have enough resources to support the returnees.
+The relief and rehabilitation director in Rubkona County, William Bakuony, called for more assistance from international partners, because the government didn't have enough resources to support the returnees.

 "They are running away from the war and need many things.
 Some of them are sick and need assistance with medicine.
 They need enough food and shelter," Bakuony told DW.

-The onset of the rains could make the situation even more dire.
+The onset of the rains could make the situation even worse.
 The IRC said it hopes to be able "to increase the level of services to the returnees" where it is currently present.

 "We might be able to provide some sort of decent, at least humanitarian, response to people who are coming back.
 But it needs a much bigger response than a humanitarian response," IRC's Sekyewa said.